Real-time gene sequencing used to combat superbug

 "Quick action is essential to control a suspected outbreak, but it is of equal importance to identify unrelated strains to prevent unnecessary ward closures and other disruptive control measures," said Julian Parkhill, who worked on the study at the Sanger Institute.

-The researchers say this kind of fast genome sequencing could eventually form the basis for a regional or national infection surveillance program designed to head off MRSA outbreaks before they happen.
+The researchers say this kind of fast genome sequencing could eventually form the basis for a regional or national infection surveillance programme designed to head off MRSA outbreaks before they happen.
 It could also be used for outbreaks of food-borne infections like salmonella or E.coli.

 Genome sequencing was used in an E.coli outbreak in Europe in 2011 but only in the latter stages to help identify the source.